 When you flip a “what if” question into a “what is” statement, your day can change for the better.

-I don’t want to stay on a path of despair, so I’ve taken a moment to think about the positive and tangible side of “what is” happening in my life today?
+I don’t want to stay on a path of despair, so I know it’s important to take time to think about the positive and tangible side of the “what is”.
+What’s happening in my life today?
 Here’s my tangible reality:

 ●I overcome pain and fatigue every day even when I feel like I don’t;